Flexberry/flexberry.github.io/pages/guides/base-tech/storage/gbt_mongodb.en.md

 Differences MongoDB from relational databases:
 - Not supported TransAsia.
 Atomicity is guaranteed only at the level of the whole document, that is, a partial document updates cannot occur.
-The absence of a mechanism of "isolation".
+The absence of a mechanism `изоляции`.
 Any data that is read by the same client in parallel, which can be changed by another client.

 The benefits of MongoDB relational database before:
 - Supports horizontal scaling with replication data.
 Data can be stored on an arbitrary number of servers.
 Replication provides fault-tolerance support functions at the output nodes of the system.